ironsmile/nedomi/README.md

 }
 ```

-Desciption of all the keys and their meaning:
+Description of all the keys and their meaning:

 * `listen` (*string*) - Sets the listening address and port of the server.
 Supports [golang's net.Dial addresses](http://golang.org/pkg/net/#Dial).
 Examples: `:80`, `example.com:http`, `192.168.133.25:9293`